catholicmelb/parish-handbook/docs/contents/3-parish-operations.md

 * stole fees for baptisms, marriages, funeral offerings
 * parochial chaplaincy fees (for hospitals, convents etc.)

 The traditional contributions of Christmas and Easter dues and stole fees should be maintained.
 The amount received from dues, stole fees and funeral offerings is essential for the adequate remuneration of all priests throughout the Archdiocese.
-Most importantly, parishes that have a history of claiming on the Priests' Remuneration Fund should not abolish dues or stole fees and funeral offerings.
+Most importantly, parishes that have a history of claiming on the Priests’ Remuneration Fund should not abolish dues or stole fees and funeral offerings.

 ### Presbytery expenditure

 #### General payments from presbytery account

-* Levies and *cathedraticum* are calculated on the total gross receipts paid into the Presbytery Account, as specified above under 'Income from presbytery collections (first collections)', *excluding Mass offerings*.
+* Levies and *cathedraticum* are calculated on the total gross receipts paid into the Presbytery Account, as specified **above under ‘Income from presbytery collections (first collections)’**, *excluding Mass offerings*.
 The following contributions are to be deducted on a quarterly basis:

   * cathedraticum of 5% for the Archbishop to the Archdiocese Finance Office
-  * a contribution of 12.5% to the Priests' Remuneration Fund
+  * a contribution of 12.5% to the Priests’ Remuneration Fund
   * a contribution of 12.5% to the Priests Retirement Foundation.
 * The following expenses are paid from the Presbytery Account:

   * normal household expenses including food, hospitality and housekeeper salary
-  * diocesan car capital allowance as per Appendix 3: Active Clergy Remuneration Schedule
+  * diocesan car capital allowance as per the **Active Clergy Remuneration Schedule**
-  * regular supply fees to augment Sunday Masses provided by the parish priest as per Appendix 4: Schedule of Stipends—Supply Priests.
+  * regular supply fees to augment Sunday Masses provided by the parish priest as per the **Schedule of Stipends—Supply Priests**.
 * After all these payments have been allocated, the Archdiocesan minimum living allowance is paid from the Presbytery Account to the priest(s) of the parish, as either cash or exempt benefits.

 ### PAYG withholding tax